 Simply put, this is the working relationship that grows between the client and the therapist, which works as the framework for which the therapy work is built (Counselling Directory).
 The quality of this working relationship bond can have an impact on the counselling experience.

 There are two types of counselling practitioners, the purest and the multimodal.
-A purest will stick rigidly to one theory or model of counselling, whereas a multimodal practitioner will take an eclectic approach, borrowing from different theories and models to best meet the client’s needs (Colledge, 2002).
-Both can be useful, depending on the context, and the theory or model.
+A purist will stick rigidly to one theory or model of counselling, whereas a multimodal practitioner will take an eclectic approach, borrowing from different theories and models to best meet the client’s needs (Colledge, 2002).
+Both can be useful, depending on the context and the theory or model.

 Unless you want support for something specific and you’ve looked into different forms of counselling and believe you’ve found one that will work best for you as an individual, then a multimodal therapist is probably going to be better.
 The success of either approach, however, may be down to the therapeutic relationship, especially for a multimodal approach.

 The therapeutic relationship begins with how you start your sessions and even how you first meet each other.
 Starting each session by greeting the client and asking how they are is important for several reasons.
 It’s friendly, helps build rapport, and it can help identify any immediate issues that need to be discussed.
 It can also be used to show the client they’re doing better than they’ve realised.

 It gives you the opportunity to reflect back on previous examples about the client at the start of the session to correct their thinking errors, if appropriate.
 It also allows you to do the same at the end of a session.
 You might be able to reflect on how the client said they weren’t doing too well at the beginning of the session and point out they’d made a lot of progress by pointing out stuff from that session, especially if they’ve discounted the progress they’ve made between sessions due to thinking errors.